braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/faq.md

 - Contact details for who is responsible for the enablement and behavior of this flag
 - When this flag should be disable
 - Links to documentation or notes about the new feature this flag controls
-- Any depdencies or notes on how to use the feature
+- Any dependencies or notes on how to use the feature

 ### Clean up old feature flags